 In 2022, employee engagement and retention will be dominated by your remote work policy.

-Why Remote Work is Crucial for Employee Engagement and Retention in 2022
+Why Remote Work is Crucial for Employee Engagement and Retention

 Our confidence is built on data.
 Thanks to the 2021 State of Remote Work from Owl Labs, we have a vivid picture of what will happen to employers who force employees to return to the office: